This article discusses Croatian citizenship by descent, its eligibility requirements, benefits, and application procedure.

-Then you will be eligible to apply.
+If so, you will be eligible to apply.

-Unlike in other countries that offer citizenship by descent, people applying for Croatian citizenship can apply directly through the ‘relevant’ Croatian ancestor and the ancestors in-between don’t need to obtain citizenship first.
+Unlike in other countries that offer citizenship by descent, people applying for Croatian citizenship can apply directly through the ‘relevant’ Croatian ancestor, and the ancestors in-between don’t need to obtain citizenship first.

 For example, if you had a great-grandmother who was Croatian, but your grandmother and mother weren’t, they won’t need to obtain citizenship before you.